-Late POWs incur a 20% penalty for every classtime they are late.
+Late POWS are penalized 20% for each classtime they are late.

 Semester Exams: There will be three semester exams over the course of the term covering material up to each exam.
 Every exam will be multiple choice and will consist of 20 questions drawn randomly from our test bank of homework exercises.
-Every exam you take in this class will generated from holt.blue/Math\104/exam.html and there you may generate as many practice exams as you like.
+Every exam you take in this class will generated from holt.blue/Math_602/exam.html and there you may generate as many practice exams as you like.